-The Ghost Trap Rodeo event series is just like your favorite inshore fishing tournaments, only instead of reds and trout, we're weighing in abandoned crab traps and other marine debris - for $25,000 in prizes!
+The Ghost Trap Rodeo Tournament Event Series is just like your favorite inshore fishing tournaments, only instead of reds and trout, we're weighing in abandoned crab traps and other marine debris - for $25,000 in prizes over the event series!

-The Ghost Trap Rodeo will promote community awareness of marine debris challenges facing Florida's inshore fishery, mobilizing hundreds of recreational and commercial angler volunteers for the detection and retrieval of ghost traps, abandoned fishing gear, and other types of man-made solid waste.
-Contestants will provide a species bycatch inventory and approximate location for unfishable traps collected.
+The Ghost Trap Rodeo promotes community awareness of marine debris challenges facing Florida's inshore fishery, mobilizing thousands of recreational and commercial angler volunteers for the detection and retrieval of ghost traps, abandoned fishing gear, and other types of man-made solid waste.
+Contestants provide a species bycatch inventory and approximate location of debris hotspots.

 The Ghost Trap Rodeo project is resourced between January 2021 and October 2022 with a federal grant and matching contributions from local business owners who share the commitment to our watershed.
-These resources are third party audited and bound by federal contract to afford the needed volunteer supplies, printed info materials, bycatch data collection kits; volunteer refreshments, prizes, staff hours, and debris disposal.
-By the end of the project, the GTR will collect 30,000 lbs. of marine debris - an important step toward improved habitat - and 50% of the hauled debris will be recycled.
+These resources are third party audited and bound by federal contract to afford essential volunteer supplies, printed materials, bycatch data collection kits; volunteer refreshments, prizes, staff hours, and debris disposal.
+By project's end, the GTR will collect ≥30,000 lbs of marine debris - an important step toward improved habitat - and 50% of this debris will be recycled.

 I thank you for reading up on The Ghost Trap Rodeo event series, and we sure hope you’ll participate.
 After this past year along the Florida coastlines, it’s clear our fisheries need us more than ever.
 Please don’t hesitate to contact our Ocean Aid 360 project team with any questions or ideas related to the Ghost Trap Rodeo event series 2021-2022.